-George F. Schmitt, Executive Chairman of the Board
+George F. Schmitt, Executive Chairman of the Board and CEO

 George Schmitt brings to xG Technology over 40 years of broad telecom experience in wireless and wireline companies.
 He currently serves on the boards of Calient, Secure Alert, Ready Jet Go Airlines, and Teleworx.
 George is SBIC Director at TeleSoft Partners, a Silicon Valley-based venture capital firm specializing in early stage, mid stage, late stage, and growth capital.

 His experience includes e.spire Communications, Omnipoint, LHS Group, Objective Systems Integrators, PCS PrimeCo, AirTouch Communications, Mannesmann Mobilfunk (Germany), Pacific Telesis, Pacific Telephone, and AT&T. Most recently, George was Chairman and Chief Executive Officer of e.spire Communications, a provider of voice, data and Internet services to markets throughout the U.S.

 Previously, George was President and a Director at Omnipoint Communication Services (NASDAQ: OMPT) until VoiceStream’s acquisition of Omnipoint Corporation in 2000.
 Subsequently, Deutsche Telekom acquired Voicestream to form T-Mobile U.S. George was also a Director of two telecom software companies; LHS Group (NASDAQ: LHSG), where he was a Director and member of the Audit Committee prior to its acquisition by Sema in 2000, and Objective Systems Integrators (NASDAQ: OSII), where he was also a Director and Chairman of the Audit Committee and Member of the Compensation Committee, which was acquired by Agilent Technologies in 2000.